boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/embed-widgets-with-sso-using-token.md

 `{dashboard URL}/{embed parameters}&embed_signature={signature}`

-Please find the details of the parameter in the URL as follows.
+Please find the details of the parameter in the URL below.

 <table>
 <tr>